CQCL/hugr/specification/hugr.md

 ##### `Conditional` nodes

 These are parents to multiple `Case` nodes; the children have no edges.
-The first input to the Conditional-node is of Predicate type (see below), whose arity matches the number of children of the Conditional-node.
-At runtime the constructor (tag) selects which child to execute; the unpacked contents of the Predicate with all remaining inputs to Conditional appended are sent to this child, and all outputs of the child are the outputs of the Conditional; that child is evaluated, but the others are not.
+The first input to the Conditional-node is of Choice type (see below), whose arity matches the number of children of the Conditional-node.
+At runtime the constructor (tag) selects which child to execute; the unpacked contents of the Choice with all remaining inputs to Conditional appended are sent to this child, and all outputs of the child are the outputs of the Conditional; that child is evaluated, but the others are not.
 That is, Conditional-nodes act as "if-then-else" followed by a control-flow merge.

-A **Predicate(T0, T1…TN)** type is an algebraic “sum of products” type, defined as `Sum(Tuple(#t0), Tuple(#t1), ...Tuple(#tn))` (see [type system](#type-system)), where `#ti` is the *i*th Row defining it.
+A **Choice(T0, T1…TN)** type is an algebraic “sum of products” type, defined as `Sum(Tuple(#t0), Tuple(#t1), ...Tuple(#tn))` (see [type system](#type-system)), where `#ti` is the *i*th Row defining it.